 Grants and contracts are the major source of funds supporting expenses and personnel costs associated with research projects.
 In 2011-2012, $3,484,331 was available in direct costs to the Foundation from grants and contracts.
 This represents an increase of 2% from the prior year.
 Federal awards funded 73% of our total grant research budget.
 Other sources of research income for that year included The Peierls Foundation, the Bill and Melinda Gates Foundation, Alta California Eye Research, the Pratt Foundation, the Harper-Inglis Fund Memorial Fund for Eye Research, the J. Cox Fund, the American Cancer Society, Research to Prevent Blindness, That Man May See, the Bruce J. and Gladys Ostler Fund, the Deloris Lange Research Fund, the Genevieve Langdon Trust, the Littlefield Trust, the Tumori Foundation, Brooks Family Foundation, the IBM International Foundation and individual donors.

-That Man May See, a 501©(3) organization dedicated to fundraising for vision research at UCSF, is continuing to take an active role in fundraising for the Foundation.
+All May See, a 501©(3) organization dedicated to fundraising for vision research at UCSF, is continuing to take an active role in fundraising for the Foundation.
 Priorities for fundraising include Endowed Chairs, Capital improvements, Endowed Research Programs and support for the Fellowship Training Programs.
-TMMS is also working with the UCSF Foundation, in support of efforts to increase planned giving on behalf of the Proctor Foundation.
+AMS is also working with the UCSF Foundation, in support of efforts to increase planned giving on behalf of the Proctor Foundation.